mqsrr/CoffeeSpace/README.md

 builder.Services.Decorate<IProductRepository, CachedProductRepository>();
 ```

-Overall, the ProductApi provides useful features, such as rate limiting, options, JWT authentication, and caching, among others.
+Overall, the ProductApi provides useful features, such as rate limiting, options, JWT authentication, and caching.
 ### IdentityApi

 The IdentityApi allows users to log in or register as new users, using IdentityDbContext for authentication and identity storage purposes.